MercuryPay/InfinitePeripherals.All.ObjC/README.md

 Infinite Peripherals
 ===================
-XCode iOS application capturing encrypted credit card swipe from Infinite Peripheral and processing transactions to the MercuyPay web services platform.
+This is a sample Xcode iOS application demonstrating the capture of an encrypted credit card swipe from Infinite Peripheral device and processing transactions to the MercuyPay Web Services platform.
 ***
 **PLEASE NOTE:** In order to Build and Run you **must** be tethered to an iOS device to dubug.
 Build will fail with iOS Simulator
 ***